Decomposition of Automata recognizing Ideals: Introduction

-\myParagraph{Contributions.} We study both intersection and union decompositions for automata recognizing ideals, focusing on the complexity of deciding primality and on the effective construction of decompositions.
+\subparagraph*{Contributions.} We study both intersection and union decompositions for automata recognizing ideals, focusing on the complexity of deciding primality and on the effective construction of decompositions.
+Note that these two problems are interreducible in general, since an automaton is prime for intersection if and only if its complement is prime for union.
+However, ideal languages are not closed by complement, thus these two problems are different in that case.
 Our results first address intersection decomposition.

 \begin{restatable}[]{theorem}{maintheorem} Given a minimal automaton \(\A\) recognizing an ideal, deciding whether \(\A\) is prime for intersection is in NL. \end{restatable}

 \begin{restatable}[]{theorem}{constructionIntersection} Let \(\A = \Auto\) be an automaton recognizing an ideal.
 Determining whether \(\A\) has an intersection decomposition can be done in time \(\mathcal{O}(|\A||\Sigma|)\), and if so, such a decomposition can be constructed in time \(\mathcal{O}(|\A||\Sigma|^2)\). \end{restatable}